We often hear about the health ramifications about obesity. But what about the professional costs? Do they exist?

 Knowledge@Wharton reports that Wharton operations and information management professor Maurice Schweitzer and Wharton doctoral candidate Emma E. Levine have written a new paper titled “The Affective and Interpersonal Consequences of Obesity.”
 The authors find that “people who are obese are widely seen as less competent in a workplace setting than those who are of a normal weight.”

 According to the U.S. Centers for Disease Control, 35 percent of American adults over the age of 20 are obese and 69 percent are overweight.
 The Wharton authors found a real bias: Obese people are unfairly judged more often as incompetent.
 In fact, not only does this bias hold against obese men and women, but also it holds among obese people themselves — they, too, will unfairly find other obese people less competent.
+Young adults and seniors who are over-weight

 For senior and even junior managers, the implications are clear.